Nefretus/GraphicsEngine/README.md

 # Description
-This repository containts development of graphics engine aimed to serve as an educational project for learning computer graphics.
-Currently, engine provides: rendering system, input polling, events and asset menager.
+This repository contains development of graphics engine aimed to serve as an educational project for learning computer graphics.
+Currently, engine provides: rendering system, input polling, events and asset manager.
 Repo also includes an example app in the form of a simple platform game to present capabilities of an engine.
 Technologies used in the project are C++ and OpenGL.

 # Installation